-It is possible to avoid impacts to sites by ensuring the trail is routed around cultural sites, installing temporary fencing, or using fill over limited impact corridors to ensure archaeological site avoidance.
+It is possible to avoid impacts to sites by ensuring the trail is routed around cultural sites, tribal cultural sites, sacred sites, installing temporary fencing, or using fill over limited impact corridors to ensure archaeological site avoidance.
 PG&E cultural resources personnel will be consulted to ensure that the trail alignment avoids sites and/or that the surface of existing Off-Highway Vehicle (OHV) roads that already cross through archaeological sites are covered with a minimum of 3 inches of surface material depth.
 PG&E will provide an archaeologist monitor when work is in the vicinity of archaeological sites.
-Tribal Cultural Monitors will be will be on site during all soil-disturbing work to ensure the preservation and integrity of cultural sites.
+Tribal Cultural Monitors, who are the elected cultural representatives of the Ajumawi Band of the Ajumawi-Atsuge Nation (Pit River Tribe), will be on site during all soil-disturbing work to ensure the preservation and integrity of cultural and sacred sites.